tensorturtle/bleak-fsm/README.md

 pip3 install bleak-fsm
 ```

+Bleak-FSM is compatible with Python versions 3.8 to 3.12.
+See [pyproject.toml](pyproject.toml)

 ## Quickstart

 Bleak-FSM is designed for use within Python scripts.
 Nevertheless, the following demonstration uses the Python REPL: